jjeffchung/Java-Programming-/README.md

 # Java-Programming-
-A collection of my personal projects and Java assignments from my Java Programming courses at City College of San Francisco.
+A collection of my personal projects and Java Capstone assignments from my Java Programming courses at City College of San Francisco.

 1) Bank Account Program